 “They explore questions like ‘What kind of supervisor might I be?
 What kind of supervisor would I thrive under?’
 The focus has always been about getting the job, not necessarily being prepared for it once you get it,” Chill says.

 Finally, she helps students articulate their skills.
 “Many students are used to doing work and that work speaking for itself,” she explains.
 “It is uncomfortable to be in an environment where you have to sell yourself, so we discuss ways you can talk about yourself.”

 “We are able to get to know students on a personal level and that makes the biggest difference,” Chill adds.

 For example, perhaps you are not doing as well in a chosen course of study as you expected to be.
 A 20-minute conversation with Chill or her team may help you figure out you are in the wrong major, and help you discover a different path to success.

-Having someone who knows you opens up a world of possibilities.” — Brittany Chill, Career Accelerator Program Manager, UDayton Global
+Having someone who knows you opens up a world of possibilities.” — Brittany Chill, Career Services program manager, UDayton Global

-3 Tips for Making the Most of the Career Accelerator
+3 Tips for Making the Most of Shorelight Career Services

 To make the most of your time at UDayton Global, Chill has three expert tips.

 First, she encourages students to talk with her or her team at orientation.